danielrosehill/My-LLM-Prompt-Library-Public-Version-/by-use-case/purchasing/scoring-system.md

 Format the output as a markdown table evaluating the options according to each of these parameters
 ```

-### Or ... we could devise a scoring system!
+## V2: Deeper evaluation with ranking system

+For this version of the prompt I added a  few more parameters to try finally find this keyboard!

+### Prompt

 I'm looking for a keyboard:

 These features are essential (group A):

-- Ergonomic layout
+- Ergonomic design (split layout etc)
 - Quiet / silent operation
 - No RGB or ability to disable RGB

 These features are less essential but still important to me (group B):